steglasaurous/queuebot/queuebot/README.md

 # Todo

-- [x] For multiple search results, include artist and mapper
-- [ ] Add !clear to clean out the queue
+- [ ] Instead of removing songs from the queue database, mark them as played.
+Add cron to remove played songs after 12 hours or so.
+- [ ] Add concept of "current song" to keep track of what the current song in the queue is.  !nextsong should mark the song as current song.
+Another !nextsong should remove the current song and put the next song as the 'current song', etc.
 - [ ] !remove (song #)
 - [ ] Clear out queue when switching games.
+- [ ] !top - Move song to the top of the queue - use title? song position?
+Or move last added song?
+- [ ] !rollback - put the last song that was popped off the queue back on top
+- [ ] Implement a web client that shows the current queue (usable as an OBS overlay)
+- [ ] Add queue controls to web client
+- [ ] Allow adding songs via client?
+- [ ] Add ability to set limits on how many requests can be queued per user, per role, etc.

+- [x] For multiple search results, include artist and mapper
+- [x] Add !clear to clean out the queue
-- [ ] Add !open to open queue, !close to close queue, display appropriate message for requesters when queue is closed.
+- [x] Add !open to open queue, !close to close queue, display appropriate message for requesters when queue is closed.
 - [x] Create docker container config
 - [x] Implement !getout to kick the bot out (or similar command)
-- [ ] Add twitch game detection to set game to search in
 - [x] !oops - Remove last song requested by user
 - [x] !nextsong - Pop the newest song off the queue
 - [x] Implement proper ordering of the queue
 - [x] !queue - List songs in queue
-- [ ] !top - Move song to the top of the queue - use title? song position?
-Or move last added song?
 - [x] Create a dedicated queuebot twitch account
-- [ ] !rollback - put the last song that was popped off the queue back on top
-- [ ] Implement a web client that shows the current queue (usable as an OBS overlay)
-- [ ] Add queue controls to web client
-- [ ] Allow adding songs via client?
-- [ ] Add ability to set limits on how many requests can be queued per user, per role, etc.
 - [x] Load up entries for Audio Trip OSTs

-- [ ] Apparently krishna appears twice
 - [x] Look into why database wasn't persisted between rebuilds (docker volume)
 - [x] Add exclamation in front of all messages so TTS doesn't read them by default.